The Croods (franchise): The Croods (2013)

-The Croods is a 2013 American computer-animated adventure comedy film produced by DreamWorks Animation and distributed by 20th Century Fox, set in a fictional prehistoric Pliocene era known as "The Croodaceous" (a prehistoric period which contains fictional prehistoric creatures) when a caveman's position as a "Leader of the Hunt" is threatened by the arrival of a prehistoric genius who comes up with revolutionary new inventions as they trek through a dangerous but exotic land in search of a new home.
+The Croods is a 2013 American animated adventure comedy film produced by DreamWorks Animation and distributed by 20th Century Fox, set in a fictional prehistoric Pliocene era known as "The Croodaceous" (a prehistoric period which contains fictional prehistoric creatures) when a caveman's position as a "Leader of the Hunt" is threatened by the arrival of a prehistoric genius who comes up with revolutionary new inventions as they trek through a dangerous but exotic land in search of a new home.
 The film was originally announced in May 2005, under the working title Crood Awakening, originally a stop motion film being made by Aardman Animations.

 Chris Sanders took over development of the film in March 2007; however, development of How to Train Your Dragon postponing its original schedule for a year to a then planned March 2012.
 The film's final title, The Croods, was revealed in May 2009, along with new co-director, Kirk DeMicco.
 The film features the voices of Nicolas Cage, Emma Stone, Ryan Reynolds, Catherine Keener, Clark Duke, Cloris Leachman, and Randy Thom.

 The Croods: A New Age (2020)

 The Croods: A New Age is a 2020 American sequel to the 2013 film The Croods, again produced by DreamWorks Animation and distributed by Universal Pictures, following the Croods after leaving their cave in the first film as they encounter their biggest threat since leaving the cave: another family called the Bettermans.

-The film was scheduled for a September 2020 release, but the release date was moved to November 25, 2020.
+Originally scheduled for a November 3, 2017 release by 20th Century Fox, but was moved to December 22, 2017.
+On August 9, 2016, nearing Comcast and NBCUniversal's impending acquisition of DreamWorks Animation, Fox removed the film from the release schedule, with Blue Sky's Ferdiand taking over its release date.
+The film would instead be released by Universal, sometime in 2018.
+On November 11, 2016, DreamWorks announced that production for the sequel was cancelled., however in September 2017, Universal and DreamWorks announced the film was back in production with a scheduled September 2020 release, but the release date was moved to November 25, 2020 due to the COVID-19 pandemic.
 Along with the returning cast of the first film, the film features the voices of Peter Dinklage, Leslie Mann, and Kelly Marie Tran, Tran replacing Kat Dennings.